 If you have money left in your plan when you die, it can be passed on to your loved ones – usually free of inheritance tax.

-- If you die before age 75, your retirement savings can normally be paid to your loved ones however they like, tax free.
+- If you die before age 75, your pension savings can normally be paid to your loved ones however they like, tax free.

-- If you die aged 75 or older, your retirement savings can be paid to your loved ones however they like, subject to tax.
+- If you die aged 75 or older, your pension savings can be paid to your loved ones however they like, subject to tax.

 Remember - you can shop around

 When you come to access your pension savings, you’re free to shop around.
 That means you don’t need to stay with the pension provider you’ve been saving with – you can take your savings to the market and see who can best meet your needs.